SAMAD101/sam-fde-assignment-spicenet/README.md

 - **Completion:** Once a matching emitted event (deposit/withdraw) is detected by Spicenet with an approved intent, it marks the action (deposit/withdraw) as successful.

+- **Solvers role:** Observes the intent and escrow states, and makes the onchain calls to complete the transaction executions.
+  - Deposit: Ensures user funds are deposited into the escrow on Stacks as per intent.
+Source chain -> Spicenet -> Proxy contract on Stacks -> Escrow contract on Stacks.
+  - Withdraw: Ensures user funds are withdrawn from the escrow on Stacks as per intent.
+Escrow contract on Stacks -> Proxy contract on Stacks -> Spicenet -> Source chain.
+  - Solvers rely on Spicenet to handle the intent verification and relay the intent to the proxy contract on Stacks.

 ![Intent Verification](images/intent_verification.png)

 ## Example flow